CurryEleison/dotfiles/README.md

 ## AWS

-AWS cli v2 install from https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+AWS cli v2 install from https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html .
+Do _not_ use the pip package.
+To install as a userland application download, unpack and then install with:
+`./aws/install --install-dir $HOME/.local/aws --bin-dir $HOME/.local/bin`

 Optionally set default region in `~/.zshenv` with
 `export AWS_DEFAULT_REGION=eu-west-1`